jdasfd/withncbi_note/note/Pseudomonas.md

     mkdir -p STRAINS/${S}
     faops split-about ASSEMBLY/${S}/*_protein.faa.gz 200000 STRAINS/${S}/
 done
+# faops split-about: split an fa file into several files of about approx_size bytes each by record
+# faops split-about [options] <in.fa> <approx_size> <outdir>
+# it was split by file size instead of number of lines

 # using interproscan to search proteins in every RefSeq strains
+# interproscan would consume a lot of computing power, so files were splited and executed on HPCC
 for S in $(cat typical.lst); do
     for f in $(find STRAINS/${S}/ -maxdepth 1 -type f -name "[0-9]*.fa" | sort); do
         >&2 echo "==> ${f}"